bbobba/etl-project/README.md

 ## Decisions you made to do cleanup (transform) and join (transform)
 We cleanded the data during extraction.
 Processes included:
-* Reformat job description links to include the entire URL
+* Reformat job description links to include the entire URL and ensure they are identical in both data sets
 * Cleaned the job titles (originally extracted "/n" with the job title text)
 * We made sure there was no missing data before extraction